genebean/jekyll-beanbag/_drafts/local-puppet-module-development-part-1.markdown

 1. I like the way it looks.
 2. it plays nice with [Powerline](https://powerline.readthedocs.io/en/latest/) which I use in both vim and tmux.
 More on this in the section about vim.

-To round thins out I do the following additional changes:
+To round things out I do the following additional changes:

 - go to the `Color` heading, click on "Color Presets...", and select "Pastel (Dark Background)"
-- go to the `Window` heading and adjust the transparency slider so that roughly between the q and u of Opaque.
+- go to the `Window` heading and adjust the transparency slider so that it's roughly between the q and u of Opaque.
 I find that this looks nice without letting so much show through that it's distracting.
 - go to the `Terminal` heading and verify that "Unlimited scorllback" and "Silence bell" are checked.
 - go to `Appearance` (next to `Profiles`) and make sure that
   - the tab bar location is set to top